Mikhail Devyataev: Escape

-The Germans tried to intercept the bomber unsuccessfully.
-The aircraft was damaged by Soviet air defences, but managed to land in Soviet-held territory.
+Return to Soviet Union

+Upon return to Soviet controlled territory, the escapees were detained in accordance with Order No. 270.
+Devyataev and the other escapees were taken to an NKVD filtration camp for questioning.
+The NKVD did not believe Devyataev's story, arguing both that it was impossible for an airman to have been taken to a Rocket Camp, and for the prisoners to take over an airplane without cooperation from the Germans.
+He and the two officers were detained in the filtration camp until the end of the war.

+After a short time in hospital in late March 1945 the seven other escapees were sent to Penal Battalions.
+Five died in action over the following months.
+According to another account, all other eight escapees were assigned to the Penal Battalions, with only three surviving the war.

 The escapees provided important information about the German missile program, especially about the V-1 and V-2.

-The NKVD did not believe Devyataev's story, arguing that it was impossible for the prisoners to take over an airplane without cooperation from the Germans.
-After a short time in hospital in late March 1945 seven of the escapees were sent to serve in a penal military unit; of the escapees, five died in action over the following months, while three officers including Devyataev spent time in prison during a prolonged investigation.

 Postwar

-Devyataev was discharged from the army in November 1945.
-However, his classification remained that of a "criminal", and so he was unable to find a job for some time.
+Devyataev was released from the filtration camp as part of the mass amnesty at the end of the war, and discharged from the army in November 1945.
+However, the stigma of his classification as a prisoner of war made it difficult for him to find a job for some time.
 Eventually, however, Devyataev found work as a manual laborer in Kazan.
-Soviet authorities cleared Devyataev only in 1957, after the head of the Soviet space program Sergey Korolyov personally presented his case, arguing that the information provided by Devyataev and the other escapees had been critical for the Soviet space program.

 He took a job at the Kazan river port as a duty officer at the river station, then trained as a captain-mechanic.
 From 1949 onwards he worked as an assistant to the captain of the longboat Ogonyok; from 1952 he was the captain of the longboat Ogonyok, and from 1955 he was transferred to the position of captain of the motor ship.

+Soviet authorities cleared Devyataev only in 1957, after the head of the Soviet space program Sergey Korolyov personally presented his case, arguing that the information provided by Devyataev and the other escapees had been critical for the Soviet space program.
+On 15 August 1957, Devyataev became a Hero of the Soviet Union and a subject of multiple books and newspaper articles.